Safe System approach

 The more stars, the better the vehicle will protect you.

-You're eight times more likely to be killed or seriously injured while driving the worst-rated vehicle than driving the safest one.
+You're 10 times more likely to be killed or seriously injured while driving the worst-rated vehicle than driving the safest one.

 ANCAP Safety Ratings